 Some drivers also simply abstain from driving when the weather is bad.
 During a blizzard or a freezing rain storm, people will typically not head out on the roads unless it is absolutely necessary.

 Lastly, Pennsylvania simply sees more good weather days than it does bad.
 Due to the fact that mild days greatly outnumber days when the weather is not good, it stands to reason that more accidents would happen during that time.

 Call Our Pennsylvania Car Accident Lawyers if You Were Hurt in a Crash

 No one should ever have to suffer from serious injuries that result from someone else’s negligence, even when a crash was due to poor weather and road conditions.
-If you have been hurt, our Allentown auto accident lawyers at van der Veen, Hartshorn and Levin can advise on your case.
+If you have been hurt, our Allentown auto accident lawyers at van der Veen, Hartshorn, Levin & Lindheim can advise on your case.
 We will accurately evaluate your claim, determine who to hold liable, and answer any legal question you may have.
 Call us today at (215) 486-0123 or contact us online to schedule a free consultation with one of our attorneys.